|

 SENW 35 44W 8S CO are both allowed.

-However, some states have more that one meridian, for example California has three.
+However, some states have more than one meridian, for example California has three.

 CA 14N 6E could be in any of the Humboldt, Mount Diablo, or San Bernardino meridians.